 Dr. Jimenez Mental Health Chiropractic and Functional Medicine Team.
 This includes an individual’s emotional, psychological, and social well-being.
 It affects how one thinks, feels, and acts.
 It helps determine how an individual handles stress, relates to others, and makes choices.
-Mental health is important at every stage of life.
-From childhood, adolescence, and on through adulthood.
+Mental health is important at every stage of life, from childhood, adolescence, and adulthood.

 Over the course of one’s life, one may experience mental health problems, thinking, mood, and behavior can be affected.
 Many factors contribute to mental health problems which include: